louisremi/background-size-polyfill/README.md

 - Added support for dynamically changing position and size of the background image (partial reimplementation of louisremi#8)
 - Added support for dynamically changing background image with CSS classes
 - Added support for dynamically setting background image to `none` (louisremi#13)
+- Added support for lengths and percentages for background size (partial reimplementation of louisremi#8)
 - Added debouncing of window resize events (alternative implementation of louisremi#17)
 - Added support for cloning polyfilled elements (louisremi#2)
 - Fixed JS error when using `left` or `top` for `background-position` (louisremi#14)